 A 42-year old woman has been having Raynaud’s symptoms for a number of months but didn’t think much about it in the past.
 After all, she lives in Minnesota and the winters are tough.
 However, lately she has been having more heartburn than usual.
 Also, during the past couple of weeks she has noticed that her hands are swollen, especially in the morning.
-So she goes to the Internet to search for these symptoms.
-If she is any good at Google searches, within two minutes she has diagnosed herself with late stage diffuse scleroderma with less than a year to live.
+She goes to the Internet to search for these symptoms.
+If she is any good at Google searches, within two minutes she has looked at multiple websites and may diagnose herself with late stage diffuse scleroderma with less than a year to live.
 She also suddenly notices that she is having a hard time breathing (in her panic), confirming that her lungs are already damaged.
 She can also feel her heart pounding so yet another late stage symptom is revealed!

-Panicked, she calls her PCP – a very nice (and competent) Family Medicine doctor she has seen for years.
+Panicked, she calls her PCP – a very nice (and competent) family medicine doctor she has seen for years.
 She finally gets to see her doctor a few days later.
 The doctor listens to her story and says “It’s probably nothing.
 A lot of people get more heartburn as they get older and everyone’s fingers are more swollen in the morning.
 Also, Raynaud’s is not that uncommon, especially with women.
-I wouldn’t worry about it but we can run an antinuclear antibody (ANA) test just to make sure it’s nothing more serious.
+I wouldn’t worry about it but we can run an anti-nuclear antibody (ANA) test just to make sure it’s nothing more serious.
 If you have an autoimmune disease, your ANA test will almost always be positive.”
 The doctor orders an ANA test with an automatic antibody profile panel if it turns out to be positive.
 A few days later, the doctor receives the test results – the ANA is negative.
-So she calls her patient and says “everything is fine – don’t worry about it.
+She calls her patient and says, “Everything is fine – don’t worry about it.
 Take some over-the-counter Prilosec® for the heartburn and call me back in a few months if things don’t get better.”

-Unfortunately, if the ANA test was run using a very common method called Multiplex testing, recent research indicates that there is an up to 43% chance (depending on the particular Multiplex diagnostic system) that the negative ANA is wrong for patients with Scleroderma!
+Unfortunately, if the ANA test was run using a very common method called Multiplex testing, recent research indicates that there is an up to a 43% chance (depending on the particular Multiplex diagnostic system) that the negative ANA is incorrect (a false negative) for patients with scleroderma!

 Diagnosis – Step 1: ANA Testing